Fayette County Airport (Ohio)

 Fayette County Airport (FAA LID: I23) is a county-owned, public-use airport located at 2770 State Route 38 two nautical miles (3.7 km) northeast of the central business district of Washington Court House, a city in Fayette County, Ohio, United States.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it was classified as a general aviation airport.

+The airport hosts regular events such as drone shows and balloon festivals.

 Facilities and aircraft

 Fayette County Airport covers an area of 40 acre at an elevation of 980 feet (299 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 5,097 by 75 feet (1,554 x 23 m).

+The airport has a fixed-base operator that sells fuel, both avgas and Jet A. It offers services such as general maintenance and a courtesy car as well as amenities like internet, a conference room, a crew lounge, snooze rooms, a shower, and more.
-For the 12-month period ending May 28, 2009, the airport had 29,405 aircraft operations, an average of 80 per day: 97% general aviation, 2% air taxi, and 1% military.

-At that time there were 21 aircraft based at this airport: 95% single-engine and 5% multi-engine.
+For the 12-month period ending July 20, 2021, the airport had 29,405 aircraft operations, an average of 81 per day: 97% general aviation, 2% air taxi, and 1% military.
+At that time there were 31 aircraft based at this airport: 30 single-engine airplanes and 1 multi-engine.

 Medical Helicopter Base

-In October 2013, it was announced that MedFlight, a not-for-profit, air and ground critical care transportation company based in Columbus, Ohio would establish a base at the airport.
+In October 2013, it was announced that MedFlight, a not-for-profit air and ground critical care transportation company based in Columbus, Ohio, would establish a base at the airport.
 Operations commenced at the airport on December 6, 2013 with MedFlight leasing a hangar from a private party.

 On May 1, 2014 the helicopter's base relocated to a permanent helipad on Old Route 35, near Octa.